CS 450 Homework 5

 2. Exercise 3.50 (page 324)

 This exercise is pretty simple, provided you follow the suggestion in the book.
-In fact, if you want, you can forget about checking for the empty stream—we will only use this procedure for infinite streams.
+In fact, you can forget about checking for the empty stream—we will only use this procedure for infinite streams.

 3. As explained in section 3.5.2, we can define an infinite stream of ones and use this to define the stream of positive integers: